mpalpha/custom-wp-scotch-box/README.md

 #### Within the VM:
 1) Run “vagrant ssh” from an elevated command prompt within the project directory
 2) Within the vagrant shell (ssh) run “cd /vagrant/public/wp-content/themes/powerup” (or your custom theme folder path)
-3) Run the following commands. “npm I” “bower I” “grunt”
+3) Run the following commands. “npm i” “bower i” “grunt”

 #### To suspend the virtual machine use “vagrant suspend” within an elevated command prompt.